haiwen/seafile-admin-docs/manual/administration/account.md

 Since version 11.0, if you need to change a user's external ID, you can manually modify database table `social_auth_usersocialauth` to map the new external ID to internal ID.

-For version below 11.0, if you really want to change a user's ID, you should create a new user then use this admin API to migrate the data from old user to the new user: https://download.seafile.com/published/web-api/v2.1-admin/accounts.md#user-content-Migrate%20Account.

 #### Resetting User Password